rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 Create a virtual MIDI device that will translate OSC messsages to MIDI messages

 - `device_name` is an arbitrary identifier that can be used as a target by widgets (see [Widget setup](#widget-setup))
 - `input` / `output` can be port numbers or strings (as reported by the `list` action).
-If a string is specified, the first port whose names contains the string will be used (comparison is case-insensitive).
+If a string is specified, the first port whose name contains the string will be used (comparison is case-insensitive).

 **`sysex`**